Thermoplastic Starch (TPS) Market Size and Share

 Thermoplastic starch (TPS) is a homogenous product made from native starch, water, and additional plasticizers such as glycerol, sorbitol, and glucose.
 It is used mainly in packaging materials, and some utilize bio-fillers or fiber in the formulation to enhance bio-based plastic.

-The thermoplastic starch market is segmented by manufacturing type, application, and geography.
+The market is segmented by manufacturing type, application, end-user industry, and geography.
 By manufacturing type, the market is segmented into extrusion molding and injection molding.
-By application, the market is segmented into bags, films, 3D print, and other applications.
-The report also covers the market size and forecasts for the thermoplastic starch market in 11 countries across major regions.
-For each segment, the thermoplastic starch market sizing and forecasts were made based on volume (tons).
+By application, the market is segmented into bags, films, 3-D printing, and other applications.
+By end-user industry, the market is segmented into packaging, agriculture and horticulture, consumer goods, medical and pharmaceuticals, and other end-user industries.
+The report also covers the market size and forecasts for the market in 15 countries across the major regions.
+For each segment, the market sizing and forecasts have been done based on volume (Tons).

 By Manufacturing Type